-By going back and looking at the history of life on Earth, this site will show we can have a better understanding of evolution and using this provide an explanation for the biochemical origin for what we term consciousness.
+By going back and looking at the history of life on Earth, this work will show we can have a better understanding of evolution and using this provide an explanation for the biochemical origin for what we term consciousness.

 Time is a natural part of the environment and the sense of time is a perceptual sense identical or similar to vision, hearing, sound, touch and taste.